irlyngaas/ckExt/README.md

 # Building ckExt
-Need to build dependencies in the following sections and set the following paths
+Need to build dependencies in the following sections and set the following paths to build
 <ul>
 <li>CK_PATH: Path to composable_kernel repo</li>
 <li>CK_EXT_PATH: Path to composable_kernel extension build dir</li>